kobewijnants/ComputerSystems2-ISB/Documentation/Lab2-WindowsServer1.md

 ## 🖖Introduction

-This is a lab for Windows Server.
-The goal of this lab is to create a basic configuration of a Windows 2022 server.
-This lab will help you to understand the basic configuration of a Windows Server.
-You will learn how to install and configure the Active Directory and DNS server.
-You will also learn how to create OU's, users, groups, and shares.
-You will also learn how to configure the remote desktop.
+This lab is about the basic configuration of a Windows 2022 server.
+We will see how to configure the basics of these items.
+After this lab you will have a basic understanding of these items.
+And you will be able to configure them in a basic way.

 ### 📝Assignment
 > NOTE This is in Dutch